 How can I withdraw money?

-Withdrawals can be made by:
+Withdrawals can be paid:

-What is the interest rate or dividend on the account?
+What interest or dividend is paid?

 Any dividend due will be paid to the account annually on the first working day after the AGM.
 Dividend will be based on the balances held in the account throughout the year to the 30 September prior to the AGM.